phrawzty/AudioAddict.bundle/README.md

 * __Listen Key__: Your unique key, functionally used as an auth and ident token.
 It can be obtained from the "player settings -> hardware player" section of your favourite AA service.
 Example: http://www.radiotunes.com/settings
 * __Preferred Streams__: These corresponds to the "sound quality & bandwidth" option of the AA service.
 AAC support is sort of wonky (works on some devices, not on others), so your only safe options (read: MP3) are `public3` and `premium_high` (except RockRadio, which uses `android_premium_high` for some reason).
 * __Preferred Source__: This corresponds to the regional server that you want to stream.
-You're not obligated to set this, but if you're having bandwidth issues it might help. `pub` and `prem1` are in the USA, `prem2` is in Europe, and `prem3` is in SE Asia (possibly Singapore).
+You're not obligated to set this, but if you're having bandwidth issues it might help. `pub1` and `prem1` are in the USA, `prem2` is in Europe, and `prem3` is in SE Asia (possibly Singapore).

 # Does it work?